iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 	$ iexec order init

 As in the normal iExec workflow, you should fill all the info needed in the iexec.json file (app, dataset, price, category).

 In the case of an SGX execution there are however two differences:

 #.
-You should replace the *tag* by 0x0...01 (instead of 0x00...000)
+You must set the *tag* 0x0...01 (instead of 0x00...000)
 #.
 In the *params* field you should put the command to launch your app

 .. code-block:: bash